The Board of Pilot Commissioners proudly joins the State of California in celebrating Pride Month

 Our History

 Thomas Almond Ayres’ painting The Pilot Boat off the Golden Gate (c.
 1855) captures a significant moment in California history and the history of the Board of Pilot Commissioners (BOPC).
+Learn more about the BOPC’s rich history and how piloting has evolved over the past 174 years here.

 Painted near the end of the Gold Rush, just five years after the BOPC was founded, the artwork beautifully illustrates the variety of ship types sailing on the waters of the San Francisco Bay in the mid-nineteenth century.
 The scene depicts both sailing vessels and an early steam-powered ship.
 In the foreground is a piloting schooner, similar to the ones that sailed the Bay until 1973.
 To the left, a clipper ship is depicted entering the Bay, with its lower sails already stowed.
 The painting captures the bustling maritime activity and the transition of ship technologies during this exciting period in California’s history.